amromics/amrviz/README.md

 **AMR-Viz** is a package for genomics analysis of antimicrobial resistant (AMR) bacteria.
-The core of AMRViz is a pipeline that bundles the current best practices for multiple aspects of AMR genomics analyses.
+The core of AMRViz is a pipeline that bundles the current best practices for end-to-end AMR genomics analyses.
 The pipeline analysis results are presented and visualized via a web application.
 AMRViz also provides a dashboard for efficient management of AMR genomic projects and data.